ScarletStudy/DGS-PC/README.md

 # TGAAC Mod
 Mod of the PC/Steam version of The Great Ace Attorney Chronicles

+**This initial alpha version only contains script changes, no texture mods.
+The script changes are not optional in this initial version, they will be in the next release.**

+For a full list of changed names/terms, see [ScriptChanges.md](https://github.com/ScarletStudy/DGS-PC/blob/main/ScriptChanges.md).

 ## Installation
 * Right-click _The Great Ace Attorney Chronicles_ in your Steam Library > Manage > Browse local files
 * If you're using Admiral Curtiss' [dgs hackfix](https://github.com/AdmiralCurtiss/dgs_hackfix), rename that file from `dinput8.dll` to `hackfix.dll`